RodeoGuy

 It really depends.
 The leading injury in Bull Riding is concussion, and that's mostly from slamming into the ground... but, there are so many variables at play at each given moment.
 Guys smash their faces off of bulls horns while on their back (Tuff Hedemen vs. Bodacious .... smashed his face in.
 Took 2 surgeries and 13 hours of reconstructive work to put it back together again), and their wrists and arms broken from being hung up, and their ankles and feet broken from being stepped on by a one-ton animal.
 It can happen on its back, or on the way to the ground.
 Normally if you get "flung", you're better off... he can't get you while you're in the air or getting away from him.
 There used to be more rib and spine injuries, but the protective riding vests we wear have limited those injuries a fair bit.

-What do you look for when auditioning candidates for reality TV?Bull Riding is a rough sport, and the adage we use is, "it's not if you get hurt, it's when and how bad...".
+How do you prove that someone is card-counting?Bull Riding is a rough sport, and the adage we use is, "it's not if you get hurt, it's when and how bad...".
 I've broken my ankle twice, wrist once, smashed at least 8 ribs, fractured my pelvis, have torn my groin on a couple of occasions and have had two major concussions.
 The worst injury would be the combination of ankle-pelvis-concussion all in one go of 'er.
 I got bucked off "into the well" (the centre of the bulls spin) away from my riding hand, which meant that I couldn't get my hand out of the rope and was stuck in the middle of a nightmare.
 As I tried to free my riding hand, the bull hooked me with his horn and threw me onto the other side of him...now the outside of the spin...and somewhere between my hand coming free and me regaining my feet, he hooked me again and then ground his head into my chest and ground me into the ground.
 The worst part of the wreck was when he tossed me over top of him and I couldn't get my hand out.
 I missed the rest of the season, but was back riding in about 5 months.

 There are very few women that attempt Bull Riding.
 It really is a rough sport and you take a beating.
 Upper body strength is key as well.
 There was a girl last year that tried to make it up through the ranks of the PBR, and it didn't really work out for her.
 As romantic as the sport is with the whole Man vs. Beast thing, it really takes a special breed of contender to withstand the toll and struggle that goes with it.
 I'm sure it would be more enjoyable to horseback ride instead... or save a bull, ride a cowboy.